High-speed rail: Pollution

 High-speed rail usually implements electric power and therefore its energy sources can be distant or renewable.
+The usage of electric power in high-speed rails can thereby result in a reduction of air pollutants as shown in a case study on China's high-speed railways throughout its development.
 This is an advantage over air travel, which currently uses fossil fuels and is a major source of pollution.
 Studies regarding busy airports such as LAX, have shown that over an area of about 60 km2 downwind of the airport, where hundreds of thousands of people live or work, the particle number concentration was at least twice that of nearby urban areas, showing that airplane pollution far exceeded road pollution, even from heavy freeway traffic.

-Trees

-Airplanes and airstrips require trees to be cut down, as they are a nuisance to pilots.
-Some 3,000 trees will be chopped due to obstruction issues at Seattle–Tacoma International Airport.
-On the other hand, trees next to rail lines can often become a hazard during winter storms, with several German media calling for trees to be cut down following autumn storms in 2017.

 Safety

 HSR is much simpler to control due to its predictable course.
 High-speed rail systems reduce (but do not eliminate) collisions with automobiles or people, by using non-grade level track and eliminating grade-level crossings.
-To date, the only two deadly accidents involving a high-speed train on high-speed tracks in revenue service were the 1998 Eschede train disaster and the 2011 Wenzhou train collision (in which speed was not a factor).
+To date, the only three deadly accidents involving a high-speed train on high-speed tracks in revenue service were the 1998 Eschede train disaster, the 2011 Wenzhou train collision (in which speed was not a factor), and the 2020 Livraga derailment.
+Shinkansen trains have anti-derailment devices installed under passenger cars, which do not strictly prevent derailment, but prevent the train from travelling a large distance away from train tracks in case a derailment occurs.